ndurner/ndurner.github.io/_posts/2025-02-27-ai-assisted-process-visualiaztion-collaboration.md

 While iX caters primarily to German-speaking IT professionals, the concepts discussed may also be of interest to those with a focus on Business and/or legal or other disciplines.
 Happy to discuss and clarify.

 Particularly the fact-sheets reflect the research status as of late December 2024.
 To address the challenge of publishing print content in this fast-moving field, I’m maintaining an [updates document on GitHub](https://github.com/ndurner/Bildsprache---Supplemental-Notes) to keep the information current.

+[Update 2025-03-13]
+To those wondering why the somewhat older GPT-4 Turbo still appears - despite its known limitations: essentially, it serves as a placeholder for the now [officially released GPT-4.5](gpt-4.5).
+The new model excels particularly when creativity and high-detail generation are required.
+In fact, for the wireframe example discussed in the article, GPT-4.5 even introduced a visualization trick that was new to me: it put the user interface to be presented in a container shape resembling a browser window - which is a predefined, built-in shape: "mxgraph.mockup.containers.browserWindow".
+Echoing the spirit of Microsoft's earlier research paper "Sparks of AGI": the sparks are indeed flying denser now!

+Cost-wise, GPT-4.5 isn't as steep as some commentators feared; measured precisely, it's around 5 to 17 times pricier than the AWS option presented in the article.
+However, as explained in my cost considerations, this difference might well be negligible in practice.
+Prompting GPT-4.5 does come with its quirks, though: vague, unspecific queries will yield equally simplistic answers.
+But by using the prompting techniques detailed in the article, activating its deeper knowledge clusters works exactly as intended.